 - In 2009 and 2010, WAC consultants participated in the Gen Ed Barbara Walvoord symposium and evaluated the AAC&U rubric for writing courses.
 WAC consultants then applied the AAC&U rubric in two readings for Gen Ed, providing analysis of the rubric's efficacy and feedback to RC.

 - WAC also compared the AAC&U rubric with its own and offered analysis to Gen Ed and RC this year.

-- WAC has conducted indirect assessment of writing through surveys with students and faculty.
+- Since 2013, WAC has conducted indirect assessment of writing through surveys of students and faculty.